alexgroom/ocp3.11-all-in-one/README.md

 This inventory and scripts builds a all-in-one OCP cluster on a single system, so one master, one node, one etcd all colocated.

-Storage is provided via NFS, again colocated on the single system.
+Storage is provided via NFS, again colocated on the single system and created by running pv.sh

 DNS is provided by a free dynamic DNS service dynu.com.
 This holds a wilcard A record mapping *.apps.<host>.dynu.net to the single system and also a fixed (non-wild card) record to <host>.dynu.net eg: